-History and/or Government: Students must take two of the following: HST 213, 223; PLS 113.
+3History and/or Government: Teacher candidates must take two of the following: HST 213, 223, PLS 113.
 Social Studies majors must take all three.

-Biological Science: Must be biology or botany with lab.
-Students seeking certification in physical education must take BIO 105 (General Biology).
+4Biological Science: Must be biology or botany with lab.
+Candidates seeking certification in physical education must take BIO 105 (General Biology).

-Physical or Earth Science: Must be a course chosen from one of the following course offering areas: chemistry, physics, or physical science.
+5Physical or Earth Science: Must be a course chosen from one of the following course offering areas: chemistry, physics, or physical science.